How much does a divorce lawyer cost? We’ll explain how divorce lawyers charge for their services and what factors will affect your total fees.

 Generally, the cheapest way to get divorced is to file a no-fault uncontested divorce.
 This is because fault divorces are typically more expensive than no-fault divorces, and contested divorces are almost always more expensive than uncontested divorces.

-And the less complicated your divorce is, the more likely you will be able to leverage online do-it-yourself tools or to get divorced without a lawyer.
+And the less complicated your divorce is, the more likely you will be able to leverage online divorce services or to get divorced without a lawyer.

 In terms of how you will be charged, most divorce lawyers charge either hourly rates or flat fees.
 Your total legal fees, in turn, will depend on several factors including how contentious and how complicated your divorce is.